Euan-M-Campbell/Euan-M-Campbell/README.md

-## Hello World 👋

 ### ℹ️ Summary

 Software engineer with experience building end-to-end systems across enterprise and open-source environments, spanning backend services, data pipelines, and cloud infrastructure.

-I’m particularly interested in systems that ingest, transform, and structure large volumes of data, and in turning that data into clear insights through robust analytics, visualisation, and applied machine learning.
-I enjoy working close to both the data and the product, building reliable foundations that enable meaningful downstream use.

 ---